The Dos and Don'ts of the Sticker Chart

-At times I have heard parents say that they do not believe in sticker charts because children should just be intrinsically motivated to behave or because the parent "shouldn't have to" reward the child for something that the child is expected to do.
-I am not arguing that you give your child a sticker for every behavior.
+At times, I have heard parents say that they "do not believe" in sticker charts because children should just be intrinsically motivated to behave or because the parent "shouldn't have to" reward the child for something that the child is expected to do.
+I am not arguing that parents should give their child a sticker for every behavior.
 If your child goes to bed at night with no problems, you don't need to give your child a sticker for that behavior.
-But, if bedtime has become a battle for you, getting ready for bed with no difficulties may be a targetted behavior that should go on the sticker chart.
+But if bedtime has become a battle for you, "getting ready for bed with no difficulties" may be a targeted behavior that should go on the sticker chart.

-Children learn about what behaviors are acceptable and not acceptable based on the consequences of them.
-If you want a child to do a behavior more often, a reward will help.
-And although maybe you "should" be intrinsically motivated to go to work and to contribute to society, receiving a paycheck for doing it sure does help!
+Children learn about what behaviors are acceptable and not acceptable based on the consequences of those behaviors.
+If you want a child to carry out a behavior more often, a reward will help.
+And although maybe you "should" be intrinsically motivated to go to work and to contribute to society, receiving a paycheck for doing so sure does help!

 Caveat: I am not advocating that every person in a child's life should use a sticker chart.
-Recently, I have seen numerous blog posts by teachers criticizing the idea behind reward charts and indicating that some children have become depressed when they were given a "yellow light" or "red light" on a traffic-light based system of green light being good behavior and yellow or red light being poor behavior.
+Recently, I have seen numerous blog posts by teachers criticizing the idea behind reward charts and indicating that some children have become depressed when they were given a "yellow light" or "red light" on a traffic-light based system (in which "green light" indicates good behavior and "yellow light" or "red light" indicates poor behavior).
 These traffic-based systems include a component of punishment—you are demerited for not engaging in the targeted behavior.
-This is not what I am advocating for.
-I am advocating for a rewards-based system.
+This is not what I am advocating for; I am advocating for a rewards-based system.
 Punishment can be handled in an entirely different system.